Seceventspen/Alternativesec/_posts/2017-11-29-WiFi-Overview-&-Testing-Refresher.md

 ![Cracking](/images/WiFi/aircrack-crack.png)

 The password cracking attempt is only as good as the wordlist used!!
-It is worth doing research on the AP or device's password policy to allow you to better tailor your password list, therefore increasing your chances of success.
+It is worth doing research on the AP or device's password policy to allow you to better tailor your password lists accordingly, therefore increasing your chances of successfully cracking a password.
+Please bear in mind that WPA/WPA2 keys can take some time to decrypt, even using Hashcat!
+To give you a rough idea, check out my other blog post on [Cracking in the Cloud](https://www.alternativesec.xyz/tools/2017/08/04/Cracking-In-The-Cloud-With-Hashcat/).
+This was a cloud based cracking set-up and not exactly cheap either!

 Though this is not always the best way to crack a WPA/WPA2 handshake.
 An alternative would be to convert the aircrack '.cap' file to the Hashcat file format '.hccap'.
 For this you will need to have installed the 'hashcat-utils-1.8' at least.

 **Changing file formats for Hashcat cracking**

-To change from the aircrack-ng format to Hashcat file format for cracking purposes we can utilise a handy tool made by the lovely chaps at Hashcat called 'cap2hccapx'.
+To change from the aircrack-ng '.cap' format to a Hashcat file format for cracking purposes we can utilise a handy tool made by the lovely chaps at Hashcat called 'cap2hccapx'.
 To do this you need to have recent version of the Hashcat utils and then do the following:

 [Download Hashcat-Utils](https://github.com/hashcat/hashcat-utils/releases/)